AimOfStone/Opgave-9/README.md

 1. loop through all balls
 2. create a random ball for each iteration of the loop
 3. Update the elements/variables
-x. repeat #3 until window is closed
+4. repeat #3 until window is closed

+a short demo of the program has been added